A community based enterprise run by and for people with disabilities and their families

 Our board members are all local people with a passion for good support and are

-Claire Cooper, Board Member, Teacher |
+Claire Cooper,

 COME AND JOIN US

-Here at Purple Umbrella, we support each person, regardless of level of ability or disability, to join in, make friends and feel included.
+Here at Purple Umbrella, we enable each person, regardless of level of ability or disability, to join in, make friends and feel included.
 Some groups are just for fun or exercise; others provide opportunities to learn new skills or volunteer.
 Staff and family members too have opportunities for training and developing and together we share best practice.
 The people we support generally need space and time to settle in, and to be listened to, so groups are small and activities are designed with each person in mind.
-Before you attend for the first time, we will come and meet with you to talk about what you want to achieve and how you are best supported.
+Before you attend for the first time, we will meet with you to talk about what you want to achieve and how you are best supported.

 ART For ALL

-In December, we held our first and very successful selling event at Tawd Valley Christmas Market and proceeds will go towards more activities for the group and we shall do more selling events in the coming year.
 With the help of a graphic artist, designs have been used to create greeting cards.
 Our first range of cards is available to buy at http://www.thortful.com, and search “Purple Umbrella”.
 As a co-operative, group members are not just beneficiaries: they are artists and creators.
 Buying our products are great ways you can support our work.

 AAC SUPPORT GROUP